 During the second quarter of 2017, the Company and Maersk agreed to payment terms related to the \$75.0 million advance development carry.
 Africa Oil is due to receive equal quarterly payments of \$18.75 million at the end of each calendar quarter during 2018.
-These proceeds were recognized in accounts receivable (\$37.5 million current and \$37.5 million long term) and intangible exploration assets during the second quarter of 2017.
+These proceeds were recognized in accounts receivable (\$56.2 million current and \$18.8 million long term) and intangible exploration assets during 2017.
 Upon Final Investment Decision ("FID") of the South Lokichar development project, Maersk may be obligated to carry the Company for an additional amount of up to \$405.0 million dependent upon meeting certain thresholds of resource growth and timing of first oil.